 I recommend pairing these with rotational fasting, which will keep the amount of glucose and sugar in your body down, and keep you healthy.

-If you want to learn more on what rotational fasting is and how it can make you healthier, check out my video that covers it here .
+If you want to learn more about what rotational fasting is and how it can make you healthier, check out my video that covers it here.